arogozhnikov/einops/README.md

-There is nothing specific to python 3 in the code, we simply [need to move further](http://github.com/arogozhnikov/python3_with_pleasure) and I decided not to support python 2.
+There is nothing specific to python 3 in the code, we simply [need to move further](http://github.com/arogozhnikov/python3_with_pleasure) and the decision is not to support python 2.